Guided simulation of conditioned chemical reaction networks: Simulation methods

 \subsubsection{Gene transcription and translation}

-We start with the \textit{GTT}-model presented in \Cref{ex:GTT}. \Cref{fig:GTTBridge-oneObservation} contains realizations of the process $X$ under $\bb{P}^{g}$ conditioned to hit $(1,11, 56)$ at time $T=1$.
+We consider the \textit{GTT}-model presented in \Cref{ex:GTT}. \Cref{fig:GTTBridge-oneObservation} contains realizations of the process $X$ under $\bb{P}^{g}$ conditioned to hit $(1,11, 56)$ at time $T=1$.
 We used guiding induced by $g_\eps$ with $\eps=10^{-5}$ and $a = a_{\mathrm{CLE}}(0,x_0)$.
-The plot contains a random sample of 10 out of 1000 simulated trajectories.
-All trajectories satisfy $X(T)=(1,11,56)$. \\
+The plot shows 10 sampled trajectories.
+Out of $1000$ more trajectories sampled, all of these end in the correct point $X(T)=(1,11,56)$.

-For \Cref{fig:GTTBridge-15observations}, we sampled 15 times at random and saved the values of randomly chosen components of a forward simulation to simulate a guided process through multiple partial observations.
-All of the 1000 trajectories hit all partial observations.
+Next, from a simulated forward path we chose 15 times at random and saved the values of randomly chosen components of the process.
+Taking these values as observations we show in \Cref{fig:GTTBridge-15observations} multiple realisations of the guided process.
+Out of $1000$ simulated trajectories we found that all of those passed through all partial observations.